LPBeaulieu/Book-Generator-PrintABook/README.md

 ## 🎉 Acknowledgments <a name = "acknowledgments"></a>
+- <b>Shout out to the talented Rajesh Misra for the gorgeous illustration</b> featured on the cover (https://www.publicdomainpictures.net/en/view-image.php?image=214080&picture=floral-pattern-background-843)
 - Hat tip to [@kylelobo](https://github.com/kylelobo) for the GitHub README template!
-- Shout out to the talented Rajesh Misra for the gorgeous illustration featured on the cover (https://www.publicdomainpictures.net/en/view-image.php?image=214080&picture=floral-pattern-background-843)

 <!---